- Services & Solutions

 - Clients & Partners

-Formerly, Woodbridge codirected the National Effectiveness Study of First Step to Success, a large-scale randomized trial of an early intervention that helps children who are at risk for developing or who demonstrate antisocial or aggressive behaviors.
-Additionally, she codirected the National Behavior Research Coordination Center, which supported randomized trials conducted by four university partners to build the evidence base for interventions to improve the behavior and academic achievement of young students with severe emotional and behavior disorders.
+Formerly, Woodbridge codirected the National Effectiveness Study of First Step to Success, a large-scale randomized trial of an early intervention for children at risk for developing antisocial or aggressive behaviors.
+Additionally, she codirected the National Behavior Research Coordination Center, which supported randomized trials conducted by university partners to build the evidence base for interventions to improve outcomes for young students with severe emotional and behavior disorders.

 Woodbridge received her Ph.D. in education with an emphasis in development and disabilities from the University of California, Santa Barbara.

 - Efficacy Study of Discipline in the Secondary Classroom

 - Efficacy Study of Foundations, School-wide Positive Discipline for Middle Schools